kristapsdz/lowdown/mdoc.md

 # ERRORS

-For sections 2, 3, 4, and 9 errno settings only.
+For sections 2, 3, 4, and 9 only, relevant errno values (usually set
+within functions):

+*[EBADF]*
+: *d* is not a valid descriptor open for writing.

+*[EFBIG]*
+: An attempt was made to write a file that exceeds the process's file size limit or the maximum file size.

+(This will only recognise errno variables as starting with a capital "E" and containing only capital alphanumerics.)

 # SEE ALSO